Getting to the Root of Hair Loss in Asian Men

-In fact, a study has claimed Asia as the region with the most number of patients at a total of 143, 239 (See ISHRS-2015-Practice-Census-Fact-Sheet-Final).
+In fact, a study has claimed Asia as the region with the most number of hair restoration patients at a total of 143, 239 (See ISHRS-2015-Practice-Census-Fact-Sheet-Final).
 So how does this affect the male population of Asia, and what are some of the steps that have been taken to deal with the issue?
-Below are some of interesting points on the subject that you do not have to scratch from your head anymore.
+Don’t scratch your head anymore: Find interesting points on the subject below.

-A lot have been said about oriental hair, but to straighten out the facts, below are some points that you have to be aware of.
+A lot hasve been said about oriental hair, but to straighten out the facts, here are some points that you have to be aware of.

 Among the Asian countries, it is actually Singapore that has the highest prevalence of balding, followed by Thailand, China and Korea.
 There have been no conclusive reasons for hair loss in the region but some blame the change toward a western diet and lifestyle as the culprit.

-Unfortunately for some, there are cases when no amount of hiding would be sufficient enough to lessen the imagery that has been sadly produced.
-Being taunted at such an age can lead to permanent damage to the ego of the man and affect the way he related with the opposite sex.
+Unfortunately for some, there are cases when no amount of hiding would be sufficient to lessen the imagery that, sadly, comes to mind.
+Being taunted at such an age can lead to permanent damage to the ego of the man and affect the way he relates with the opposite sex.

-In Asian culture, the pervasive patriarchal point of view still holds its light in society and it really comes with a big responsibility of looking the part.
-At this point, we are talking about the younger ones and it would be really sad to hear the stories of the senior members of the community as the unwittingly assimilate the stereotypes that put them in that offending spot.
+In Asian culture, the pervasive patriarchal point of view still has pride of place in society and it really comes with a big responsibility of looking the part.
+At this point, we are talking about the younger ones and it would be really sad to hear the stories of the senior members of the community as they unwittingly assimilate the stereotypes that put them in that offending spot.

 A more serious disorder is trichotillomania, which causes people to have this unstoppable urge to pull their hair out, not only on their scalp but also even in the eyebrows and other parts of the body.
 It is also pretty common to associate hair loss with chemotherapy, so this condition can make you the hot topic of your gossip-hungry neighbors.
 Anemia and lupus are some of the other serious conditions that are associated with hair loss and you just do not want people talking about your health in that light.

-The irony of it is that men do not want to be considered or even seen as sexual predators lurking for young and unsuspecting women.
-Such a reason plays a big part in the desire of an elderly man to look as young as he can be.
+The irony of it is that men do not want to be considered or even seen as sexual predators on the prowl for young and unsuspecting women.
+Such a reason plays a big part in the desire of an elderly man to look as young as he can.
 Aside from that, old people really tend to want that look that they had during their prime.
 Nothing is wrong with that, but it certainly increases the age, defeating the purpose of maintaining their “winning” look.

 Hair loss can be caused by stress and this suggests that you might be having a hard time at work or even at home.
 Extremely unattractive to women, this idea also suggests that you are not good at handling your life, and that you struggle every single day to live and just be happy.
 Women see men as partners in life and such an appearance just doesn’t impress.
 They need guys who are in control of their lives and are stable in all the aspects that are important in cohabiting with another person.
 This makes the stressed-out, balding look a big neon lit sign that point women towards another direction.

 At the end of the day, men really look more virile and respectable when they have a good amount of hair on their head.
 Look at all the male sex symbols out there and there are just a couple of them who are completely bald.
 Hair certainly completes the look of a man and either becomes a great ally, or the greatest defector.
 However, should you be one of the unlucky ones with this condition, try going completely bald instead.
 Anything done to hide the condition makes it look more obvious.
-The best and the only permanent solution to this situation is an honest-to-goodness hair transplant.
-Though it is quite an investment, nothing is really that expensive when it changes your life for the better.
+The permanent solution to this situation is an honest-to-goodness hair transplant.
+Though it is quite an investment, nothing is really that expensive when it transforms your life.